ADMINISTRATIVE PROCEDURE No. 3220

-Students shall enjoy the privilege of free verbal and written expression providing such expression does not disrupt the operation of the school.
-The principal shall have the authority to monitor student verbal and written expression.
-Students who violate the standards for verbal and written expression shall be subject to corrective action or punishment.
+Students will enjoy freedom of expression, whether verbal or written, providing such expression does not constitute a material and substantial disruption of the orderly operation of the school or otherwise violate this policy.
+The principal will have the authority to monitor student verbal and written expression.
+Students who violate the standards established by this policy for chapter 28A.600 RCW for verbal and written expression may be subject to corrective action or punishment.

 For purposes of verbal and written expression, the following guidelines are in effect:

 A. Distribution of written materials or presentation of an oral speech in an assembly or classroom setting may be restricted:

 1. Where there is evidence which reasonably supports a forecast that the expression is likely to cause material and substantial disruption of, or interference with, school activities, which disruption or interference cannot be prevented by reasonably available, less restrictive means; or,